hukai916/nanoloop/README.md

 **R-loops** are three-stranded nucleic acid structures formed when nascent RNA hybridizes with its DNA template, displacing the non-template DNA strand.
 They play critical roles in transcription regulation, DNA replication, and repair.
 Dysregulated R-loops are associated with genomic instability and disease.

 In A3A-treated samples, unprotected single-stranded DNA in R-loops undergoes cytosine (C) deamination to uracil (dU).
-When using standard Dorado basecalling models, these dU sites are frequently **miscalled as C or T with lower basecalling quality**. `nanoloop` leverages this signature to
+When using standard Dorado basecalling models, these dU sites are frequently **miscalled as C or T with lower basecalling quality**. `nanoloop` leverages this signature to:

-+ Quantify and visualize basecalling quality over specified genomic regions.
++ Quantify and visualize basecalling quality over specified genomic regions

-+ Quantify and visualize C-to-T conversion frequencies over specified genomic regions.
++ Quantify and visualize C-to-T conversion frequencies over specified genomic regions

 + Simulate MACS3-compatible BED files for peak calling

 + Call R-loop peaks using a rolling average approach

-## Core functions
+## Core Functions

 ### `bam_to_tsv`
 Converts a BAM file to a bgzipped TSV file.
 The output reports per-position statistics: base count distribution (if `--type nt_count`) or base quality distribution (if `--type nt_qual`).